wchoi20/earley-parser/README.md

   ./{parse.py | parse2.py} [.gr file] [.sen file]

-If the parse exists, you will get the parse of the provided sentence with the weight.
+If the parse exists, the parse and the weight will be printed.
+If the parse does not exist, NONE will be printed.

 ### An example run for the parser would be the following: